-The largest gay pride event in New England, and one of the most popular on the Eastern Seaboard, Boston Gay Pride takes place each year in mid-June - in 2016, the main parade, festival, and neighborhood block parties take place the weekend of June 11 and June 12.
+The largest gay pride event in New England and one of the most popular on the Eastern Seaboard, Boston Gay Pride, takes place each year in mid-June.
+This year, the Pride Parade, Festival and neighborhood block parties will be held the weekend of Saturday, June 8 and Sunday, June 9, 2019.

-There are a number of related community events held throughout the prior week, including a Flag-raising at Boston City Hall on Friday, June 3; a Pride Day Celebration at Faneuil Hall, held Saturday, June 4; a Pride Night at Fenway Park on Friday, June 10; a Boston Youth Pride dance on June 11; a series of Boston Black Pride & Boston Latino Pride gatherings; and much more - from a Seniors Tea Dance to a Pride Cruise - here's a full calendar of Boston Pride Week events.
+There are also a number of related community events that will be held during he prior week, including a Flag-raising at Boston City Hall on Friday, May 31 at 12:00 Noon; a Pride Day Celebration at Faneuil Hall, on Saturday, June 1 from 12:00 Noon to 5:00 p.m.; a series of Boston Black Pride & Boston Latinx Pride gatherings and much more - from a Seniors Tea Dance to a Pride Cruise - here's a full calendar of Boston Pride Week events.
+Three days after the Parade, Pride Night at Fenway Park will be held on Tuesday, June 11, at 7:10 p.m.

-Saturday, June 11, is the most prominent day of Boston Pride Week.
-At noon, the 46th annual Boston Gay Pride Parade commences at noon, starting at Boylston and Clarendon streets, jogging down into the city's most gay-identified neighborhood, the historic South End.
+Saturday, June 8 is the most prominent day of Boston Pride Week.
+At noon, the 49th annual Boston Gay Pride Parade commences at Noon, starting at Boylston and Clarendon streets, jogging down into the city's most gay-identified neighborhood, the historic South End.
 The parade winds northeast, then north on Berkeley Street into the Back Bay, where it turns east onto Boylston Street and passes by the famed Boston Public Garden and the posh (and very gay-friendly) Four Seasons Boston.
 It then turns left onto Charles Street, heading north alongside the scenic Boston Common, before turning east on Beacon Street and passing before the Massachusetts State House, then winding around Tremont Street and Cambridge Street to end at Boston City Hall.
 This is one of the more popular and scenic gay pride marches in the country, drawing enormous crowds and passing before some of the city's most prominent sites.
+Here's a map of the Boston Gay Pride Parade route.

 Boston Gay Resources